rayray0708/Country-Readiness-and-Global-Implications-of-the-Covid-19-Pandemic/README.md

-# Country readiness and global implication of Covid-19 Pandemic
+# Country readiness and global implication of the Covid-19 Pandemic

 # Tools
 - Flask